Kristin Chenoweth Live at Walt Disney Concert Hall

 Kristin Chenoweth Live at Walt Disney Concert Hall was a concert by American singer and actress Kristin Chenoweth at the Walt Disney Concert Hall in Los Angeles, California, on February 26, 2006.
 The sold-out concert was Chenoweth's debut in the newly opened venue.

-Chenoweth headlined the concert as her career was starting to rise even higher following her triumphant success in Wicked.
-After departing Wicked, Chenoweth began appearing in various film and television projects including Bewitched, The Pink Panther, RV, and a recurring role on NBC's hit series The West Wing.
-She also became the 2005–2006 spokesperson for Old Navy (which sponsored the one night only Disney Hall concert).
-The concert itself featured a 13-piece orchestra conducted by Andrew Lippa.
-Chenoweth was joined on stage by two dancers, Seán Martin Hingston and David Elder, along with special guest Grammy Award-winning singer-songwriter Alanis Morissette.
+Chenoweth headlined the concert following her Broadway success in Wicked, after which she began appearing in various film and television projects including Bewitched, The Pink Panther, RV, and a recurring role on NBC's hit series The West Wing.
+She also became the 2005–2006 spokesperson for Old Navy, which sponsored the one night only Disney Hall concert.
+The concert featured a 13-piece orchestra conducted by Andrew Lippa.
+Chenoweth was joined on stage by two dancers, Seán Martin Hingston and David Elder, along with special guest Alanis Morissette.